 Energy Recovery Ventilator (ERV):

 An ERV system uses basically the same principle as an HRV (Heat Recovery Ventilator), which preheats fresh air before it is distributed through the house.
-In addition, An ERV system also regulates indoor humidity levels.
+In addition, An ERV system also regulates indoor humidity levels which is important in a Net Zero Energy Home that is built to be air tight and protected from heat-loss like a thermos flask!

 An ERV is particularly suitable for northern climates, as cold temperatures in winter keep outside air very dry.
 An ERV removes moisture from exhaust air before it is ejected, adding it to the incoming dry air.
 In the summer it does the opposite, transferring humidity to the exhaust air that leaves the house.